lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 ## Credits

-Thanks to [Emily Bache] (https://github.com/emilybache) for the Python version of the exercises, for the Scala and C++ versions of some of the exercises.
+Thanks to [Emily Bache] (https://github.com/emilybache) for the Python version of the exercises, for the Scala and C++ versions of the exercises.
 Thanks to [Peter Rhys Thomas] (https://github.com/peterrhysthomas) for the porting to Java.
 Thanks to [Sam Serpoosh] (https://github.com/Sam-Serpoosh) for the porting to Ruby.
 Thanks to [Arthur Almeida] (https://github.com/arthuralmeidap) for the porting to PHP.
 Thank you all !

+## Help with the porting

-If you want to complete the porting of the remaining exercises in C++ and Scala, add more languages or double-check the current porting: start looking at the original C# version for strong-type languages and at the JavaScript version for dynamic languages.
+If you want to complete the porting of the remaining exercises in C++ and Scala, add more languages or double-check that latest porting are up to date with the original: start looking at the original C# version for strong-type languages and at the JavaScript version for dynamic languages.